MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-on-object-interaction.md

 - Format mode isn't currently supported in mobile layout.
 - Format mode isn't currently supported in focus mode.

-### Sub-selections
+### Subselections

 - Small multiples and analytics pane items aren't currently selectable in format mode.
-- Sub-selection regions don't scale as expected in spotlight mode and after using zoom sliders.
+- Subselection regions don't scale as expected in spotlight mode and after using zoom sliders.
 - Reset to default might not reset direct text edit and background colors for data and category labels.

 ### On-object buttons